InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

   regardless of its form on this plane.
   Bring it back with you when you return to this realm.
 - The Celestial being will physically appear after a short time;
-  species such as locusts and bees tend to appear in swarms, rather than individual specimens.
+  species such as locusts and bees tend to appear in swarms (which can be used with the Trial of Classification), rather than individual specimens.

-This ritual can be repeated, using a succession of manifestations,
+This ritual can be repeated, using a succession of manifestations, expanding your Aeonic consciousness:
-- beginning with a few accessible species that you can observe,
+- beginning with a few accessible species that you can observe, selected each corresponding to a classical element,
 - then progressively more ancient ancestors of those species, as well as more exotic ones,
 - making accessible prehistoric species,